hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 * [AU Core Condition](StructureDefinition-au-core-condition.html) `Condition.onset[x]` does not allow `onsetString`
 * [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) `Observation.value` is constrained to only allow `valueCodeableConcept`

 Where no national agreement exists to restrict a type choice, all inherited types are allowed.
-For example in [AU Core Patient](StructureDefinition-au-core-patient.html) the `Patient.address` inherits the FHIR data type [Address](http://hl7.org/fhir/R4/datatypes.html#Address) and the [AU Base Australian Address](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-address.html) data type profile from [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html).
+For example in [AU Core Patient](StructureDefinition-au-core-patient.html), `Patient.address` inherits the FHIR data type [Address](http://hl7.org/fhir/R4/datatypes.html#Address) and [AU Base Australian Address](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-address.html) data type profile from [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html).

-New data type profiles are not added as an allowed type choice unless there is no underlying AU Base resource profile available to derive from (e.g. profiles of Observation, Device, Basic).
+New data type profiles are not added in AU Core to the set of allowed type choices unless there is no underlying AU Base resource profile available to derive from (e.g. profiles of Observation, Device, Basic).

 ##### Use of Must Support and Obligations
-_[Must Support](general-requirements.html#must-support-and-obligation)_ is used to indicate the elements or parts of elements that form the minimum requirements of AU Core.
+_[Must Support](general-requirements.html#must-support-and-obligation)_ is used to indicate the elements and extensions that form the minimum requirements of AU Core.
 Labelling an element _Must Support_ means that systems that produce or consume resources are to provide support for the element in some meaningful way.
 The FHIR standard does not define exactly what 'meaningful' support for an element means, but indicates that a profile needs to make clear exactly what kind of support is required when an element is labelled as _Must Support_.

 When defining the meaning of _Must Support_ in AU Core:
 * [Profile only support](general-requirements.html#profile-only-support) is defined in narrative in the IG (e.g. [Missing Data](general-requirements.html#missing-data) requirements)
 * [Profile Support + Interaction Support](general-requirements.html#profile-support--interaction-support) is defined in:
   * narrative in the IG (e.g. [Missing Data](general-requirements.html#missing-data) requirements)
-  * the [obligation extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html) on each supported element
+  * the [obligation extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html) on each supported element in a profile
   * narrative qualification of element obligations present in the profile specific implementation guidance

-See [Must Support and Obligation](general-requirements.html#must-support-and-obligation) for a detailed description of how this is used in AU Core profiles.
+See [Must Support and Obligation](general-requirements.html#must-support-and-obligation) for a detailed description of how this is applied in AU Core.

 #### Actor Approach
 AU Core Actors are defined to describe the specific sets of functionality supported by systems that play a role in AU Core data exchange.
 Each actor is defined by:
-* an ActorDefinition that includes reference to support expectations (narrative conformance requirements and capability statements)
+* an actor definition that includes reference to support expectations (narrative conformance requirements and capability statements)
 * a capability statement that describes the requirements for the system and resource support

 #### Capability Statement Approach